Welcome to Year 4

 Class Dojo- Each child will have a monster character.
 When they are seen working hard, trying their best, persevering, being kind, having consistent good behaviour and more they will be rewarded with points.
 If a child does not follow our school rules and values these points can be taken away.

 Smileys- The children receive green smileys for all the positive things they are seen doing in relation to the school rules.
 The smileys are celebrated each week and the children have goals to reach.
 Once the target amounts are met the children are rewarded within the Good News Assembly each Friday.
 The children are rewarded with certificates with a bronze, silver, gold and platinum reward.
 The rewards include stationary, books, an out of class activity and even a trip to the local café for a milkshake with Miss Julie and Mrs Watson!

 Finally, remember school begins at 8:55 and children need to make sure that they are on time every morning.
-We want to impress Mrs Watson with our punctuality and most importantly our attendance!
+We want to impress Mrs Watson with our punctuality!
 We want to see everyone ready in the correct uniform, including the correct black footwear.
 Also, if your child attends an after-school club, then a signed letter will be required to inform us as to whom they will be collected by.
 Thank you.

-Of course, if you have any questions or queries about your child's learning, please do not hesitate to make an appointment to speak Miss Clancy and Mr Lowe, we are always happy to discuss any queries at the end of the school day or via an appointment made at the school office.
+Of course, if you have any questions or queries about your child's learning, please do not hesitate to make an appointment to speak with me via the school office.